Kong/kong/README.md

 [![][kong-logo]][kong-url]

-Kong was built to secure, manage and extend Microservices & APIs.
-If you're building for web, mobile or IoT (Internet of Things) you will likely end up needing to implement common functionality on top of your actual software.
-Kong can help by acting as a gateway for any HTTP resource while providing logging, authentication and other functionality through plugins.

-Powered by NGINX and Cassandra with a focus on high performance and reliability, Kong runs in production at [Mashape][mashape-url] where it has handled billions of API requests for over ten thousand APIs.
+Kong was created to secure, manage and extend Microservices & APIs.
+Kong is powered by the battle-tested tech of NGINX and Cassandra with a focus on scalability, high performance & reliability.
+Kong runs in production at [Mashape][mashape-url] handling billions of requests to over ten thousand APIs.

 ## Core Features